jrockway/json-logs/README.md

 taught to recognize.
 If your JSON log uses `foo` as the level, `bar` as the time, and `baz` as the message, like: `{"foo":"info", "bar":"2022-01-01T00:00:00.123", "baz":"information!"}`, then `jlog --levelkey=foo --timekey=bar --messagekey=baz` will allow jlog to properly format those logs.

+Some logs don't have a level or a message (or a time?); use `--nolevelkey`, `--nomessagekey`, or `--notimekey` to allow parsing such logs in stict mode.
+The output will also be adjusted to not print fields that aren't in the input log.

 There is some logic to guess the log format based on the first line.
 If this yields incorrect results, file a bug, but setting any of `--levelkey`, `--timekey`, or `--messagekey` will completely